This post may contain affiliate links. Please read our disclosure policy.

 How To Make Ginger Cookies

-These step-by-step photos and instructions are here to help you visualize how to make soft ginger cookies.
+These photos and instructions are here to help you visualize how to make chewy ginger cookies.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a mixing bowl, cream the butter and sugar together until smooth.
-Add the egg yolk and molasses, and mix until fully combined.
+1. In a mixing bowl, cream the butter and sugar until smooth.
+Mix in the egg yolk and molasses.

-2. In a small bowl, combine the spices and mix them well.
-Add the spice mixture to the dough and stir until evenly incorporated.
+2. In a small bowl, combine the spices, then stir them into the dough until evenly mixed.

-3. Roll the dough into small balls, then roll each ball in granulated sugar to coat.
+3. Roll the dough into small balls and coat each one in granulated sugar.

-4. Place the coated dough balls on a baking sheet, spacing them apart.
-Bake for 10–12 minutes, or until the edges are set.
+4. Place the dough balls on a baking sheet, spaced apart, and bake for 10–12 minutes, until the edges are set.

 four photos showing how to make ginger cookies.